Allegheny-ComputerScience-101-S2022/cs101-S2022-final-starter/final-examination.md

-# Final Examination for Computer Science 101 Fall 2021
+# Final Examination for Computer Science 101 Spring 2022

 ## Table of Contents